jessicarose00/100-days-of-code/log.md

 **Focus**: Today's focus was branches and learning to --decorate my project with tags (even though the log command in Git version 2.13 is automatically decorated)

+**Progress**:
+- Added and deleted tags
-**Progress**: Added and deleted tags, added tags to past commits, delved into branching
+- Added tags to past commits
+- Started delving into the topic of branching

 **Thoughts**: With all of this new terminology and commands in my git toolbox, I need to find a project where I can begin to apply this knowledge.